 The placement of an RV on a lot with no dwelling is a discretionary use, which is currently a $200.00 non-refundable fee.

-The municipality has completed an initial inventory of properties to determine where RVs are currently on site, and there will be additional monitoring in upcoming months to ensure compliance with the Zoning Bylaw.
+The municipality will be completing inventories of properties to determine where RVs are currently on site, and additional monitoring in upcoming months to ensure compliance with the Zoning Bylaw.
 The RM also works closely with individual Organized and Unorganized Hamlet Boards about daily occurrences within hamlet areas, which ensures compliance to the bylaws.
-Where the RM becomes aware of land uses that are not in compliance with the bylaw, the landowners will be contacted directly for how to comply, or enforcement procedures will be initiated by Council.
+When the RM becomes aware of land uses that are not in compliance with the bylaw, the landowners will be contacted directly for how to comply, or enforcement procedures will be initiated by Council.

 No, the RV can remain on site without the submission of a Development Permit Application.

-The RV must be removed, and the land is to remain vacant until such a time that a dwelling is constructed.
+The RV must be removed, and the land is to remain vacant until a dwelling is constructed.

 The RM of Mervin has detailed lists of properties that currently have an existing principal dwelling on site.
 This list is updated yearly for all new construction.
 For those properties that applied for an RV but have not completed the terms of the Memorandum of Understanding, the RM will be contacting the landowner directly about conformance, which may result in enforcement.